-In addition to embedding your public-facing event calendar into your website, you can also embed a "featured events" list - just like the featured events list that your church members see on the home page in My ChurchSuite.
-It's also possible to embed an event page itself directly into a page on your site, or even just the sign-up form.
+In addition to embedding your public-facing event calendar into your website, you can also embed a featured events feed - just like the featured events list that your church members see on the home page in My ChurchSuite.
+It's also possible to embed individual events directly into a page on your site.
 Here's how...

 In this article

 On the Customise Embed HTML pop-up (shown above), you can select which Categories to filter the event list by and whether to display a Category filter option on the embedded event list.
-By default, all featured events in the selected categories will be displayed in the embed, but you can also set the maximum number of events to display if you wish.
+By default, all featured events in the selected categories will be displayed in the embed, but you can also set the maximum number of Events to display if you wish.
 Multi-site churches can also select the site(s) from which events are to be included - perhaps just creating embed code for featured events for a particular site or sites.
 This may be helpful if each site has their own events section on a web site.

 The embed code generated reflects the customisations you have made.
-Click Preview to see what the list will look like.
-It's then a simple matter of copying and pasting the short line of embed code from the box into the source code or embed block section of the appropriate page on your web site.
+Click Preview to see what the featured events list will look like.
+It's then a simple matter of copying and pasting the short line of embed code from the box (shown below) into the source code or embed block section of the appropriate page on your web site.

-Do remember that the "Customise" feature is essentially an 'embed code generator' that allows you to potentially create multiple embed codes for different areas of your website if you wish.
+Do remember that the Customise feature is essentially an 'embed code generator' that enables you to potentially create multiple embed codes for different areas of your website if you wish.
 Each time you make changes, be sure to copy and paste your embed code - perhaps into a text file temporarily.
-When you click "Save changes" for the module settings, the embed code generator settings are not saved and will revert back to the default settings.
+When you navigate away from the Embed Options page, the embed code generator settings are not saved and will reset back to the default settings.

-The example below has customised settings that show the Category filter and only display the next 3 events.
+The example below has customised settings that show the Category filter and only display the next 6 featured events.

-For events that are part of a sequence - whether 'sign-up to sequence' is enabled or not - we only display the next upcoming date in the sequence where the event names used within the sequence are not unique.
-So when your event calendar is quiet, you won't see duplicates of the same event filling up the Featured Event feed; allowing your other one-off events an opportunity to be featured too!
+For featured events that are part of a sequence - whether Sign up to the sequence is enabled or not - we only display the next upcoming date in the sequence where the event names used within the sequence are not unique.
+So when your event calendar is quiet, you won't see duplicates of the same event filling up the Featured Event feed; allowing your other one-off featured events an opportunity to be featured too!
 For example, if you have a weekly "Alpha course" running as a Featured Event and you don't have any other Featured Events running at that time, you will just see the next Alpha course date in the "Featured" feed.
 Once one event sequence date passes, the next date in the Alpha course sequence will show, and so on.
-However, if you do wish to show multiple dates from the same event sequence simply ensure each date has different event names then we do show the next uniquely-named featured event in a sequence is shown in the featured events feed.
+However, if you do wish to show multiple dates from the same event sequence simply ensure each date has different event names - each next uniquely-named featured event in a sequence is shown in the featured events feed.